 - Example: I didn’t know you played tennis.
 I play doubles every weekend with my wife.

 Recent article or news: Has your prospect recently published a new blog post or were they mentioned in the news?
-Did the company reach a milestone like a product launch or new round of funding.
+Did the company reach a milestone like a product launch or a new round of funding?
 Show your genuine interest and let them talk about their win.